opencivicdata/docs.opencivicdata.org/proposals/drafts/campaign_finance_filings.rst

         "contesting election" - allows for consolidating different jurisdictional status schemes into standard types.

-contest_positions
+candidacy_designations
     **optional**
     **repeated**
-    List of the election contests in which the committee has declared a preferred outcome.
+    List of the candidacies for which the committee has declared a position (e.g., support or oppose) or has otherwise focused its activity.
 Has the following properties:

-    contest_id
-        Reference to the OCD ``Contest`` in which the committee has declared a position.

-    position
-        Enumerated among "supports" and "opposes".

     candidacy_id
+        Reference to an OCD ``Candidacy``.

+    designation
+        Enumerated among "supports", "opposes", "primary vehicle for", "surplus account for", "independent expenditure" and other relationship types.

+ballot_measure_options_supported
     **optional**
-        If the contest is a ``CandidateContest``, reference to a specific ``Candidacy`` the committee supports or opposes.
+    **repeated**
+    List of the ballot measure contests in which the committee has declared support for a specific option.
+Has the following properties:

+    ballot_measure_contest_id
+        Reference to an OCD ``BallotMeasureContest``.

+    option
+        The specific ballot measure option supported by the committee, which are enumerated in ``BallotMeasureContest.options``.

 Committee Type
 --------------